songyang-dev/uml-translation-3step/README.md

 The algorithm has three steps, starting with an English text.

 ## Installation
 To run this repo, you need Python 3 and several Python modules.
 All can be installed via `pip`.
+A `requirements.txt` file is provided so you can `pip install -r requirements.txt`.
+* numpy
 * pandas
 * scikit-learn
 * spacy, then download its small English model